mckadendenning/oop_practice/README.md

     - does not have access to class or instance attributes but performs action within the class
 - Magic method:
     - reserved methods that perform a specific task (`__str__`)

+## Inheritance
+- Allows us to define a class that inherits all the methods and properties from another class.
+- Parent class (Student)
+- Child class (Graduate student)

+## Polymorphism
+- Methods/functions/operators with the same name that can be executed on many objects or classes.